The threatening letter was reportedly sent recently by LeT Area Commander Maulana Abu Sheikh

 On Thursday security personnel conducted extensive checks at the Chandigarh Railway Station as well as the trains coming and going out of the station.

-It is pertinent to mention here that the Chandigarh Railway Station is a very important one as it connects the hill states of Himachal Pradesh and Jammu & Kashmir (J&K) with entire Northern India like Punjab, Haryana and other states.
+The Chandigarh Railway Station is a very important one as it connects the hill states of Himachal Pradesh and Jammu & Kashmir (J&K) with entire Northern India like Punjab, Haryana and other states.

 In a letter reportedly written by LeT Area Commander Maulana Abu Sheikh, it was threatened to carry out blasts at the railway stations of Saharanpur and Hapur on June 6 and at the Lord Krishna birthplace Mathura and Vishwanath Temple of Varanasi on June 8.
-After this, the authorities started conducting checkings at Saharanpur railway station to prevent any untoward incident.
+After this, the authorities started conducting checking at Saharanpur railway station as to prevent any untoward incident.